9 Best Cheap Eats on Fremont Street (Downtown Vegas)

 2. Evel Pie

-Popular among YouTubers and packed with nostalgic decor is Evel Pie.
+Popular among social media influencers and packed with nostalgic decor is Evel Pie.
 This funky joint is always packed, and you may have to wait in line for a while.
 However, once you’re inside, you’ll quickly see that the wait was worth it.

 The restaurant is filled with one of the most extensive collections of Evel Knievel memorabilia in the world.
 While you’ll love their decor, it’s their cheap pizza slices that will make your tastebuds fall in love.